 - Preheat the oven to 425

-- Sift together flour, salt, baking soda, baking powder and sugar into a large bowl
+- In a large bowl whisk together the flour, salt, baking soda, baking powder and sugar.

 Notes